 In addition to being the most sensitive at-home test, First Response Early Result has an ergonomically designed handle that’s easy to hold (you’d be amazed how many sticks we almost dropped in the toilet).
+You can hold it under your stream urine as you pee; no need to pee in a cup and dip.
 It’s also available in a digital format if you’re concerned about reading the results correctly.

 Best pregnancy test for fast results

 Pros: Line results display in separate windows with a clear guide that makes results easy to read.